Loader gif

 Your max tax refund is guaranteed.

 “Hello, Mr. Brown?
 This is Maria Santos from the IRS,” barked the authoritative voice on the phone.
-“It’s important that I speak with you about your 2018 income tax return right now.
+“It’s important that I speak with you about your 2018 return right now.
 I need some personal information from you.”

 Should this ever happen?